-Our understanding of the relationship between cytokines and CRCD has grown substantially over the last 20 years.
+Understanding of the relationship between cytokines and CRCD has grown substantially over the last 20 years.
 Interestingly, one of the earliest forays into assessing this relationship came before the field fully shifted toward the possibility that inflammation could play a role as a mediator.
 In 2001, Capuron and associates evaluated the impact of immunotherapies that included IL-2 and IFN-α cytokines on patients’ scores from three domains of the Cambridge Neuropsychological Test Automated Battery, but found slightly contradictory results.
 While patients who received IFN-α immunotherapy only had significantly lower scores on the multiple-choice task, the IL-2 immunotherapy group had significantly lower scores on the spatial working memory task and the spatial planning task (Capuron et al., 2001).
 Surprisingly, a subgroup of patients who received both IL-2 and IFN-α immunotherapy actually performed better on the spatial planning task, leading researchers to question how these cytokines were either promoted or counteracted by other cytokines.
 This article laid the groundwork for illustrating that not all cytokines are cytotoxic and that there is a balance to be found between the neuroprotective and neurodegenerative components of inflammation.
 This balance was further highlighted in a paper often regarded as one of the first (well-known) studies to assess cytokine differences in CRCD.
 Meyers and associates (2005) reported that while higher levels of IL-6 were correlated with worse executive function on the Trail Making Test Part B, higher levels of IL-8 were correlated with better memory on the Hopkins Verbal Learning Test.
 In other words, the effects of an inflammatory response can differ based on the cytokines involved and the cognitive domain.

 This dual, neuroprotective/ neurodegenerative nature of inflammation is also illustrated in subjective measures of CRCD, despite the difficulties with assessments.
 In a study evaluating blood serum concentrations of cytokines and performance on the Headminer™ neuropsychological test and the FACT-Cog, Cheung et al. (2015) reported that more severe subjective cognitive impairment was associated with higher concentrations of IL-6 (B = -0.92, p = 0.018) and interleukin-1 beta (IL-1β; B = -0.44, p = 0.001).
 On the neuroprotective side, every unit of IL-4 blood serum concentration was associated with a 0.95 increase in the FACT-Cog score (p = 0.022), indicating that IL-4 improved subjective CRCD (Cheung et al., 2015).
 It is worth noting, however, that while previous research raised the possibility that IL-8 could play a neuroprotective role, in this study, the relationship between FACT-Cog and IL-8 was not significant (Cheung et al., 2015).
 These results illustrate that the balance of the inflammation system is linked to both subjective and objective cognitive outcomes, but it has not yet been determined what this balance is, or how it can be achieved.